 “Waking Dream” is a gentle song to begin with, opening with slow guitar lines as Brittney Slayes gently solos overtop.
 The song has a strong dynamic build-up as a more distorted sound increases in the guitars and it eventually kicks up a bit with a gritty, slightly unpolished production sound – an interesting and welcome change from the normal in this genre.
 There’s a depth to Slayes‘ voice that’s similar to what I enjoy about Kobra Paige [KOBRA AND THE LOTUS]; one could argue that they sound too similar but if they’re good and sing in rather different genres, I personally don’t see the issue.
 “Waking Dream” leads straight into “Abyss,” the title track and first single.
 Having not had more than a passing familiarity with UNLEASH THE ARCHERS before putting this album on the first time, this single was quite shocking, with a combination of almost BLIND GUARDIAN -worthy power metal sounds, an aggressive darkness, flickering synths, and a decent dose of heaviness to keep it unique and alive.
 In fact, there’s a flurry of familiar sounds, from HELLOWEEN-y soloing to even some slight SYMPHONY X -like neoclassical parts, adding more and more influences until the song emerges as an entity of its own.
 You’ll find something new on every listen.

 The album turns to a more ’80s vibe with “Through Stars,” while maintaining its high energy in the rhythms.
-The laid-back solo helps create some necessary breathing room after all the strong forward push from the album as a whole thus far.
-“Legacy” has an almost Devin Townsend-esque vibe to it at times, with an upbeat, proggy, a bit spacey/electronic sound here and there, packed with heaviness in the background for a harsh push forward.
+The laid-back solo helps create some necessary breathing room after the relentless forward push from the album thus far.
+“Legacy” has an almost Devin Townsend-esque vibe to it at times, with an upbeat, proggy, and a bit spacey/electronic sound here and there, packed with heaviness in the background for a harsh surge ahead.
 I’d love to hear a Canadian musical tag-team of Slayes and Townsend any day!
 “Return to Me” starts with a strong push and a big growl, with a lot of harsh vocals layered in the background behind Slayes.
 There is a very power metal-y chorus that is sung cleanly the first time and done completely by the growls the second time, resulting in an interesting blend of power and death metal sounds.

 Layered shrieks open “Soulbound,” which has an extreme metal blast at the beginning with a guitar solo riding up and down on heavy waves of fabulous riffing and head-banging energy.
-The vocal solos included in the overall layers of the music are also a nice touch.
+The vocal solos included in the overall layers of the music are also a nice touch, making this one ear worm of a highlight that you’ll find yourself randomly craving at times.
 Meanwhile, “Faster than Light” has BLIND GUARDIAN -like wails with guitar riffing that could be the love child of IRON MAIDEN and HELLOWEEN.
-In fact, scratch that: this song is pure DRAGONFORCE.
-Slayes makes it sound unique and less silly with her deeper register though, and there is a wail in there that sounds like it was done by Noora Louhimo of BATTLE BEAST.
+In fact, scratch that: this song is nothing less than pure (good) DRAGONFORCE.
+Slayes makes it sound unique and less silly with her deeper register though and there is a wail in there that sounds like it was done by Noora Louhimo of BATTLE BEAST.

 The album’s biggest bombshell is the 8+ minute “The Wind that Shapes the Land,” which has some of the best shrieking growls thrown into the mix that I’ve heard in some time.
 Starting slow but with a feeling that it’s going to kick up a notch, the song foreshadows its own punch expertly, guiding the listener into exactly the right feeling before exploding.
-This track has a checklist of everything you need from a power metal epic, so just sit back and enjoy.
+This track has a checklist of everything you need from a power metal epic, so just sit back and enjoy over and over and over again.

 Written by Bear Wiseman